chrisbertrandtoca/tocatravel/README.md

-# Wanderlust & Wonder: A Guide to the Joys of Travel
+# Wanderlust & Wonder: A Guide to the Joy of Travel

 Traveling is more than just a change of scenery; it’s a deliberate shift in perspective.
 Whether you’re trekking through a neon-soaked metropolis or sipping espresso in a quiet cobblestone alley, the act of leaving home is a profound investment in yourself.